 For users who are running Windows on GPT disk, they can increase EFI system partition (ESP) size by taking the following steps.

-Buy MiniTool Partition Wizard so as to create MiniTool Partition Wizard Bootable CD.
+Buy MiniTool Partition Wizard Pro so as to create MiniTool Partition Wizard Bootable CD.

-Here the 500MB ESP partition which is marked as Active is the very partition we need to enlarge, and now it has no free space available.
+Here the 100MB ESP partition marked as Active is the very partition we need to enlarge, and now it has not much free space available.
 But fortunately, we can enlarge it by taking free space from any other existing partitions with recognizable file system (FAT or NTFS) on the same hard disk.
-For example, we can extend the ESP partition by taking free space from partition C since this partition has 760GB unused space left.
+For example, we can extend the ESP partition by taking free space from partition C since this partition has half unused space left.
 Of course, we can also enlarge it by making use of unallocated space if there is such a kind of space.

 Step 3: Delete Microsoft Reserved Partition